 I like bread.
 Heck…I might even adore the stuff, all kinds from loaves covered in chunky seeds to chewy crusty french baguettes and let’s not forget about sourdough or brioche!
 What would we do with no bread?
 Can you imagine having no grilled cheese sandwiches or french toast?

 You’d also be right in thinking that making your own bread can be a task, but I swear it doesn’t have to be.
-Trust me guys, this Rosemary Focaccia Bread is easily one of the most popular recipes on my blog.
-People go crazy over this Rosemary Focaccia.
+Trust me guys, people go crazy over this Rosemary Focaccia and it’s not that hard to make.

 Some bread doughs can be pretty fragile and need some babysitting but focaccia bread isn’t like that.
 As long as you use lots of good extra virgin olive oil and pick some awesome toppings or fresh herbs to add to the dough, you’ll be sound.